flux-framework/flux-core/doc/man1/common/submit-job-parameters.rst

    Set a time limit for the job in either minutes or Flux standard duration (RFC 23).
 FSD is a floating point number with a single character units suffix ("s", "m", "h", or "d").
-The default unit for the ``--time-limit`` option is minutes when no units are otherwise specified.
+The default unit for the :option:`--time-limit` option is minutes when no units are otherwise specified.
 If the time limit is unspecified, the job is subject to the system default time limit.

 .. option:: --job-name=NAME